 Did you say FREEBIE?

 We have created some great FREE activity sheets to help you use this wonderful book in your classroom.
-You can download this resource instantly by clicking here.
+Sign up for our free resource library and you can download this resource.

 Onwards and upwards!